 Our graduates all gained important positions in large and medium-sized companies around the world (from Brussels over London & Toronto to Singapore, Seoul and Shanghai).
 Most companies especially value the many practical skills our students acquired during the many real-life projects they performed during their study of the Master of Marketing Analysis.
 Since the academic year 2006-2007, MMA projects are also international.
 Apparently with a positive result, because all 6 MMA students involved were offered a job at DunnHumby Ltd. (London, UK) upon completion of the project.
 During the academic year 2007-2008, again four MMA students wrote their master thesis about a project at DunnHumby Ltd.

 The education of CRM specialists involves teaching students aspects from three disciplines: 1.
 Marketing & Marketing Research, 2.
 IT (databases), and 3.
-Statistics and Data Mining as shown in the figure below.
+Statistics and Data Mining.
 What makes our advanced master program unique is the fusion of the technical aspects (IT, statistics & data mining) with the business knowledge and insights.
 This clearly differentiates our graduates from e.g. general MBA programs as well as master in statistics programs.